 Gum recession may seem harmless at first but once the symptoms become noticeable, you will often experience several cosmetic and functional problems.
 The first thing most patients notice is that their teeth look “longer” than usual.
 This is because the gum line has lowered and left a larger area of the tooth exposed.

 Once the root becomes exposed, many patients notice an increased sensitivity to hot and cold temperatures.
 Eventually, you may experience decay along the exposed root surfaces, as these areas do not have the enamel to protect them as the crown portions of the teeth do.
-In severe cases, tooth loss may result, especially if severe periodontitis has occurred.
+In severe cases, tooth loss may result, especially if severe periodontitis

 How does PST™ work?

 PST™ is a type of gum recession treatment that does not require a scalpel or sutures to move tissue.
 If periodontitis is present, this condition will need to be treated before any recession can be repaired.

 A single incision the size of a pinhole is made in the gum tissue.
 Then, a series of specialized instruments are inserted through this hole and used to gradually loosen tissue.
 Once the tissue is loosened, it can be pulled over to cover the exposed tooth root.
 Finally, special collagen strips are placed to hold the tissue in place while it heals.